Top 10 traditional Egyptian food to try in Egypt

 Konafa

-Traditional Konafa consists of long, vermicelli-like threads of raw dough.
-A few years ago, Egyptians enjoyed Konafa in two classic variations: with custard or with nuts and milk.
+Konafa Traditional Konafa is made of long threads of raw dough in the form of vermicelli.
+Several years ago, Egyptians used to be able to taste Konafa in two traditional versions which are custard or nuts and milk.

-However, in recent years, the variety of Konafa available in pastry shops has expanded significantly.
-Now, you can encounter a plethora of different types such as Konafa Nutella, Konafa Mangoes, Konafa Lotus, Konafa with fruits, and Konafa Ferrero Rocher.
+Nevertheless, in recent years a range of Konafa has grown in pastry shops to a variety of products.
+Today, one can find a variety of various kinds including Konafa Nutella, Konafa Mangoes, Konafa Lotus, Konafa with fruits and Konafa Ferrero Rocher.

 Macarona Bechamel